klalicki/portfolio-builder/README.md

 To start, make a copy of this repository by clicking the "Use this template" button.
 This will create a new repository in your account with the same files and folders as this one.

 Create an account on Netlify if you don't already have one.
-On the Netlify dashboard, under 'Sites', click 'Add new site', then 'Import an existing project'.Click 'Deploy with  GitHub' - it will ask you to authorize Netlify to access your GitHub account.
+On the Netlify dashboard, under 'Sites', click 'Add new site', then 'Import an existing project'.
+Click 'Deploy with  GitHub' - it will ask you to authorize Netlify to access your GitHub account.

 Select your repository from the list of repositories.
 On the next page, you can set a site name - this will become part of your site's URL as sitename.netlify.app.
 You can change this later as well.